 I did however stumble across a unique ‘hole in the wall’.
 To be honest, it was my son Luke, whose curiosity got the better of him, who discovered it.
 We followed him through a gap in the ancient stonework.
-With no apparent signage or indication of what was below, we climbed down numerous stone steps only to discover the coolest cliff-top bar with a plethora of sunbathers and tombstoners.
-For those of you who have not come across that term, these are people who jump off high (and sometimes dangerous) rocks into the ocean.
+With no apparent signage or indication of what was below, we climbed down numerous stone steps only to discover the coolest cliff-top bar, packed with sunbathers and tombstoners.
+For those of you who have not come across that term, tombstoners are people who jump off high (and sometimes dangerous) rocks into the ocean.

-This fortress is now a museum depicting the homeland war.
+This fortress is now a museum depicting the Homeland War.
 Although many of the articles are in Croatian only, it was very moving.
 To think this war happened just over 20 years ago is staggering.
 Watching news footage of the war from the BBC made you appreciate how much has changed in 20 years.
 The vibrant city below shows no outward signs of the atrocities that took place.

 There are street artists performing on the main street and the whole place just feels alive.
 The town has two drawbridges, numerous turrets and lots of places to explore.
 Although it houses plenty of designer boutiques and modern ice cream parlours, it still feels medieval throughout.

 There are some beautiful resorts close by, all of which offer water taxis to the harbour.
 I stayed in Cavtat, which you can read about by clicking here.
-I would choose to come in the evening or early morning when temperatures are cooler and the city is less crowded.
-Croatia tours are the specialists to Croatia and they have many options available close to the old town.
+We visited Dubrovnik in the evening and early morning when temperatures were cooler and the city was less crowded.
+Croatia tours are the specialists to Croatia and they have many accommodation options available close to the old town.

+I hope you enjoyed my top tips for discovering Dubrovnik and that they help you with your travel plans.
 Dubrovnik is one the most spectacular cities in Europe, you can not help but be in awe of the place.
 Go see it.